-St Petrock’s Church is thrilled and very grateful to the Heritage Lottery Fund for not only providing funding to assist in essential roof repairs to our Grade I Listed Church, but also for facilitating and encouraging heritage enrichment activities in our local community and for the wider tourist and online community.
-NEXT MEETINGS
+St Petrock’s Church is thrilled and very grateful to the National Lottery Heritage Fund for not only providing funding to assist in essential roof repairs to our Grade I Listed Church, but also for facilitating and encouraging heritage enrichment activities in our local community and for the wider tourist and online community.

 This meeting will tell you more than you could ever have realised about the proud and ancient tradition of bells and bell-ringing, especially in our part of Exmoor.

 After being introduced by Elisabeth Powls, Tower Captain of St. Petrock’s, a presentation was made by Sara Coward, Tower Captain of Stogumber and a bell ringer since the age of eleven.
 Here she is speaking of muffled bells, as used for funerals and often on Armistice Day.
 Photo: Marion Moncrieff

 A Ringer’s Meeting held at St. Petrocks on the 13th of May, 1922.

 In 2019, at St. Petrock’s Ringing Room, from left to right, Martin Booth, Tower Captain Elisabeth Powls, Allan Sutton, Alan Hines, Gwynie Poole, Andy Cooper, and Eric Lucas Photo : Jenny Gratton

 A talk and slide presentation by Dr. Patrick Hoyte, entitled LIFE BELOW STAIRS.
 Dr. Hoyte, a resident of Wootton Courteney and a longtime volunteer at Dunster Castle discussed aspects of being a servant from medieval to modern times.
 With his access to records of the Luttrell family at the castle, Dr. Hoyte was able to provide specific information on everything from salaries, the status of one servant to another and their relationships with their employers.